“All that is necessary for the triumph of evil is that good men do nothing”

 This is so far out there.
 He paints himself ONLY as a lone hero trying to clean it up from the inside.

 You put children in harms way, I do not care who does that and will not be silent about such matters.
 I know Steve very well and how much torment he went through writing this.
-This is true – please do not even start to excuse it.
+This is true.